lassebaerlandstrand/TDT4140-Flashy/DEVELOPER_GUIDE.md

 ### Naming conventions

-Which type of style should be used for what is described below:
+The naming format should follow the list below:

 - `PascalCase`: Classes, interfaces, types, enums and components
 - `camelCase`: Variables, parameters, functions, methods and properties